elendil95/dotfiles/QTile_keys.md

 [^1]: Place active window on the right side of the screen
-[^2]: Floating is a bit buggy, aso its not in the normal list of layouts so you can't cycle into it with Mod+Tab.
+[^2]: Floating is a bit buggy, as its not in the normal list of layouts so you can't cycle into it with Mod+Tab.
-[^3]: Workspaces are callled 'groups' in QTile.
+[^3]: Workspaces are called 'groups' in QTile.
 The number of workspaces and their symbols an be changed in the config file, its just a string we iterate through.
 Currently workspaces are digits 1 through 8.
 [^4]: requires exact name of programs to be entered, but can be tab-completed
 [^5]: Not implemented in Qtile but in zsh, only works when working in a terminal.
 [^6]: Normally it grabs a screenshot of the screen.
-If multiple monitors are present it will also capture the contnet of the other monitors in the same picture.
+If multiple monitors are present it will also capture the content of the other monitors in the same picture.
 Also note that you *do not* need to press Mod for this